GbengaCyber/RMM-Abuse-Detection-Prevention---SOC/README.md

 Isolate the device via MDE immediately.
 Do not wait for confirmation.
 Every minute of delay is time the attacker uses to move.

 Kill the RMM session and remove the binary.
 Revoke all active sessions for the affected account in Entra ID.
 Reset credentials.
-Check whether any new accounts were created during the session window — attackers frequently create backdoor accounts before deploying ransomware.
+Check whether any new accounts were created during the session window, attackers frequently create backdoor accounts before deploying ransomware.

 Run the domain connection query across all devices.
 One hit almost always means more.
 Look for the same RMM domains appearing on other endpoints in the same timeframe.